robertomarques/spring-rest-prometheus/README.md

-# spring-rest-prometheus
+# Spring-Rest-Prometheus
-Sample spring boot with prometheus and Jaeger
+Sample spring boot with Prometheus and Jaeger  - Open Tracing